czbiohub/covidtracker/narratives/covidtracker_pawnee-interpretation-examples.md

 <br>
 Here, we see that cases **J** and **L** are both descendents of case **M**, despite a 3-week gap between case **M** and **J** & **L**.

-Contrastingly, case **I** nests in an entirely separate clade of the tree.
+Contrastingly, case **H** nests in an entirely separate clade of the tree.

 #### Interpretation
 From this, we can infer that **J**, **L** and **M** are most likely part of a locally-circulating transmission chain.
-Notably, there are 1 -- 3 mutations separating these cases, whereas we expect to see ~1 mutation per 2-3 transmissions.
+Notably, there are 1 -- 3 mutations separating these cases, while we expect to see ~1 mutation per 2-3 transmissions.
 This strongly suggests that there are **unsampled intermediate cases** separating these cases in the transmission chain.
 <br><br>
-Case **I** is not closely related to the **J, L** and **M** cases, and is not the result of the same transmission chain.
+Case **H** is not closely related to **J, L** and **M**, and is not the result of the same transmission chain.
 This was likely a separate introduction.

 <!-- There is NO right-side text on this slide -->